kacperks/blue/README.md

 # blue
-Operating System made for fun
+Operating System and kernel made for fun
 # bulid

 To bulid you need